 The Innovation Challenge includes two public competitions, two closed-door sessions, and one workshop each year.
 In addition, the IC offers occasional events, workshops, and outside speakers to encourage and inform all students and faculty interested in innovation and entrepreneurship.

 The Final Shark Tank Competition takes place in April.
-The best of the best compete for up to $65K in prizes.
-Judges determine winning teams and award amounts.
+The best of the best compete for prize money determined by judges.

 History of the UMass Innovation Challenge